Raul Castro Fast Facts

 1972 - Appointed first deputy prime minister (later called vice president).

-1991 - Helps save Cuba from extreme financial crisis after the fall of the Soviet Union.
+1991 - Helps Cuba navigate a severe financial crisis after the fall of the Soviet Union.

 October 1997 - Cuba's Communist Party officially designates Raul Castro as Fidel Castro's successor should he die or be unable to perform his duties.

-2000 - Assumes a high profile role in the fight to return 6-year old Elian Gonzalez to Cuba from Florida.
-Gonzalez's father wanted Gonzalez returned to him in Cuba after the boy's mother died in their attempt to make it to the United States.

-2001 - In an interview with Cuban state television, Raul Castro states, "I am among those who believe that it would be in imperialism's interest to try, with our irreconcilable differences, to normalize relations as much as possible during Fidel's life."
+2001 - In an interview with Cuban state television, Raul Castro says he'd like to see Cuba improve its relationship with the United States: "I am among those who believe that it would be in imperialism's interest to try, with our irreconcilable differences, to normalize relations as much as possible during Fidel's life."

-July 31, 2006 - Fidel Castro temporarily hands over power to Raul Castro while undergoing intestinal surgery.
+July 31, 2006 - Fidel Castro temporarily hands over power to Raul while undergoing intestinal surgery.

-February 19, 2008 - Fidel Castro, in a letter, resigns from office as "President of the Council of State and Commander in Chief" of Cuba.
-This paves the way for the National Assembly to select Raul Castro as Cuba's new leader during its meeting on February 24.
+February 19, 2008 - Fidel Castro, in a letter, resigns from office.
+This paves the way for the National Assembly to select Raul as Cuba's new leader.

-April 28, 2008 - Announces there will be a Communist Party Congress, the first since 1997.
-He also commutes most of the death row prison sentences to 30 years to life.
-Because of several delays and postponements, the congress does not actually meet until April 16, 2011.
+April 28, 2008 - Announces that many death row prisoners will have their sentences commuted as part of a reform agenda.

 December 2008 - Makes first international trip as president, visiting Venezuela's president Hugo Chavez.